publiccodenet/about/activities/tool-management/mailing-lists.md

 `ssh -p 2009 cipmas@176.9.160.125`

-You’ll be prompted to enter the password (in 1password sysadmin folder, which can be accessed by the Operations Coordinator and Chief Executive).
+You’ll be prompted to enter the password (in 1password sysadmin folder, which can be accessed by the Operations Coordinator and chief executive).